Marine Protected Areas - Frequently Asked Questions

 What is the difference between the Marine (Scotland) Act and the Marine and Coastal Access Act?

-The Marine (Scotland) Act provides powers to designate MPAs out to 12nm, and Marine and Coastal Access Act provides powers to designate out to the rest of Scottish waters.
+The Marine (Scotland) Act provides powers to designate MPAs out to 12nm, and the Marine and Coastal Access Act provides powers to designate out to the rest of Scottish waters.
 The acts were respectively put in place in 2010 and 2009.

 Have targets been set for how much of each feature should be included within the MPA network?

-Individual targets have not been set for MPA species or habitats within the network The assessment will take account of the geographic range and variation, of a feature, threatened and/or declining status, and the need for replication.
+Individual targets have not been set for MPA species or habitats within the network.
+The assessment will take account of the geographic range and variation of a feature, threatened and/or declining status, and the need for replication.
 For some features it will also consider connectivity or linkages between MPAs within the network.

 How is information being gathered to support the selection of MPAs?

 We have gathered data on biodiversity from a wide range of sources, and data mined existing data gathered for other purposes to extract biodiversity information.
 During 2010 and 2011 we also carried out surveys of a variety of locations in our seas.

 Can people put forward their own proposals for Nature Conservation MPAs?